 Problem Procedure You cannot access a CD/DVD in the drive Make sure the drive's disc tray is securely closed.
 Press gently until it clicks into place.
+Check whether the drive power is on.
+If the power is off, press the FN + Tab hot key and turn on the power.
 Open the disc tray and make sure the CD/DVD is properly seated.
 It should lie flat with the label facing up.
 A foreign object in the disc tray could block laser light from reading the CD/DVD.
 Make sure there is no obstruction.
 Remove any foreign object.
 Check whether the CD/DVD is dirty.
 If it is, wipe it with a clean cloth dipped in water or a neutral cleaner.
-Refer to the Media care section in Chapter 4, for details on cleaning.
+Refer to the Media care section in Chapter 4 for details on cleaning.
 Some CD/DVDs run correctly, but others do not The software or hardware configuration may be causing a problem.
 Make sure the hardware configuration matches your software's needs.
 Check the CD/DVD's documentation.
 Check the type of CD/DVD you are using.
-The drive supports: DVD-ROM: DVD-ROM, DVD-Video CD-ROM: CD-DA, CD-Text, Photo CD (single/multi-session), CD-ROM Mode 1, Mode 2, CD-ROM XA Mode 2 (Form1, Form2), Enhanced CD (CD-EXTRA), Addressing Method 2 Recordable DVD: DVD-R/-R DL, DVD+R/+R DL, DVD-RW, DVD-RW, DVD-RAM Check the region code on the DVD.
+The drive supports: DVD-ROM: DVD-ROM, DVD-Video CD-ROM: CD-DA, CD-Text, Photo CD (single/multi-session), CD-ROM Mode 1, Mode 2, CD-ROM XA Mode 2 (Form1, Form2), Enhanced CD (CD-EXTRA), Addressing Method 2 Recordable DVD: DVD-R/-R DL, DVD+R/+R DL, DVD-RW, DVD+RW, DVD-RAM Check the region code on the DVD.
 It must match that on the DVD Super Multi drive.
-Region codes are listed in the Optical disc drives section in Chapter 2, The Grand Tour .
+Region codes are listed in the Optical disc drives section in Chapter 2, The Grand Tour.